 The ACC-APG RTP Division has the authority to award a variety of instruments on behalf of ARO.
 Anticipated awards will be made in the form of contracts, grants, or cooperative agreements.
 The ACC-APG RTP Division reserves the right to select the type of instrument most appropriate for the effort proposed.
+While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as the award type to allow for maximum interaction, cooperation, and collaboration between the government and the awardee.
+This will be the preferred award type for both Funding Area One (Center) and Funding Area Two (Seedling).
 Applicants should familiarize themselves with these instrument types and the applicable regulations before submitting a proposal.
 Following are brief descriptions of the possible award instruments: